voxmenthe/sql-cli-playground/SQL_puzzles.md

 **Hint:** Can you order the employees by salary and then somehow select only the row at a specific position?
 Think about subqueries or `LIMIT`/`OFFSET`.

-**Expected Output:** A table showing the name and salary of the 3rd highest paid employee (Charlie, 85000).
+**Expected Output:** A table showing the name and salary of the 3rd highest paid employee (Bob, 80000).

+DONE:
+...
+SELECT name, salary
+...
+FROM employees
+...
+ORDER BY salary DESC
+...
+LIMIT 1 OFFSET 2;

+... with ranked as (
+... select name, salary, RANK() OVER (ORDER BY salary DESC) as sal_rank ... from employees)
+... select name, salary
+... from ranked
+... where sal_rank = 3;
 ---

 ## Puzzle 14: Pivot Data (Hard)